 Retirees who are receiving—or will receive Medicare in the next two years—will want to be careful about the timing of the Roth conversion.
 Medicare Part B insurance requires payments.
 These payments increase when your income increases.
 A Roth conversion increases income for one year—possibly forcing a person to pay more in Medicare Part B payments than necessary.

 Roth 401k and Medicare income limits

 Here is how the Medicare Part B income limits work.
 Medicare looks at the tax return filed two years previous and uses adjusted gross income modified to include things like Roth IRA and municipal bond income.
 The modified adjusted gross income is run the following income grid.
 If income is over a certain number, then Medicare increases the cost!
 Costs are increased for at least 12 months, and quite possibly 24 months because of the two-year lookback.
 Medicare costs can increase by 240% depending upon income!

-Here are the modified adjusted gross income grids for the year 2019.
+Here are the Medicare income limits and additional costs for IRMAA for the year 2024.

 For a person considering a Roth conversion, they need to consider both the next higher tax bracket as well as the next higher Medicare Part B bracket.
 Let’s look at how this may shape the plans for two different couples in tax year 2021.